-Used as a salt alternative or to replace other condiments, Kelp Seasonings (high levels of iodine) or Furikake Seasonings (a mixture of 5 different seaweeds - wide range of nutrients) are an easy first step to add seaweed in your diet everyday.
-This will add flavour and seaweeds have a number of important characteristics which make them an excellent condiment:
+Use a salt alternative like kelp salt, or replace other store bought seasonings with a Kelp Seasoning or Furikake Seasoning (a mixture of 5 different seaweeds providing a wide range of nutrients).
+This will add flavour to your meal and is an easy way to get started with low fuss.
+Seaweeds have a number of important characteristics which make them an excellent condiment:

-- seaweed tastes salty, but has with less sodium and a better balance of minerals than salt
+- seaweed tastes salty, but has less sodium and a better balance of minerals than salt

 - seaweeds contain umami, a naturally occurring amino-acid also called ‘the 5th taste’, which flavours , intensifies & balances all the tastes in a dish

 - seaweed can tenderise and add texture to a meal.